The Colony (video game): Development

 Instead of a 360-degree circle, The Colony used 256 "pseudo-degrees" which allowed the game engine to rotate the player's perspective using only one byte of data.
 Bit-map graphics were drawn using MacPaint, while 2D images such as doors, letters, and the Apple logo were crafted using the game engine.

-At the time of the game's development, the standard method of programming for the Macintosh was to use an Apple Lisa.
-Development tools for the Macintosh did not exist when the Macintosh was initially released.
 David Alan Smith completed the first scenes of The Colony with a C compiler ported to the Macintosh by Softworks.
 Those first scenes were developed on a Macintosh with only 128KB of RAM and a single floppy disk drive.
 Eventually, development tools were made available on the Macintosh, allowing Mr. Smith to complete his work using the Megamax C and Lightspeed C compilers—on a Macintosh upgraded to 512KB of RAM and a 20MB hard drive.